 Growth problems and treatment

 Her length dropped to the 0.4th percentile just after the age of 6 months, and had even fallen below this level by 4 years.
 Consequently, she was recommended for referral to the endocrine clinic, with a view to her being treated by daily injections of growth hormone.
 This was eventually approved by the Primary Care Trust in February 2012 and so she started receiving it at the age of 6 ½ years.
 With this treatment, she has made steady progress in her height.
 By 8 years it had increased to the 2nd percentile, and then to the 9th (the lower end of her target height according to her parents’ height) by age 10.
-She has been following this line since and is now 5 ft 1 in (presently age 15).
-She will continue to receive growth hormone until she stops growing at the end of puberty.
+She has been following this line since and finally achieved 5 ft 2 inches.
+She continued to receive growth hormone until she stopped growing and reached puberty aged 16.

 It was initially hard to imagine having to give Rose an injection every day for many years.
 Fortunately, we had a fantastic endocrinology department at Addenbrooke’s who gave us lots of practical information on the different devices that we could use to administer the growth hormone.
 We could practice using the devices with injecting water into an orange, and were shown how to load the hormone cartridge into the pen and how to attach the needle.
 We were given plenty of illustrated instructions and even a DVD with the actual device.